apenwarr/redo/Documentation/cookbook/hello.md

 ```

 Use the `redo` command to forcibly re-run a specific rule (in this case, the
-compile rule).
+compiler).
 Or, if you only want to recompile `hello` when its input
 files (dependencies) have changed, use `redo-ifchange`.
 ```shell
 $ redo hello